-Google will have its own FLoC (Federated Learning of Cohorts) and will be tested in the US and some other selected countries (NOT in EEA countries), which is a new way of how browsers (more specifically Google Chrome by 2022) will show ads based on the behaviour of a cohort of similar users, instead of having cookies from the different DSPs that analysed the browser behaviour of individual users on client side.
+Google will have its own FLoC (Federated Learning of Cohorts) and will be tested in the US and some other selected countries (NOT in EEA countries), which is a new way of how browsers (more specifically Google Chrome by 2022) will show ads based on the behavior of a cohort of similar users, instead of having cookies from the different DSPs that analyzed the browser behavior of individual users on client-side.

 UPDATE 25.03.2021: No FLoC for Europe